skip to main content

 Archaeological sites, and sites of significance to Māori have often not been well protected.
 This has resulted in them being destroyed or damaged by economic development, land use practices, erosion, and natural progression.

-Many places remain as just a marker of association of a place that once formed a pattern of migration and settlement of pre-indigenous Māori.
-This is partly due to a lack of publicly available information about these sites, where what is not known cannot be protected.
-There is potential in how these resources are identified and managed.
+Many places are now just a marker of association to a place that once formed a pattern of pre-European migration and settlement.
+This is partly due to a lack of publicly available information about these sites.

 Sites Pic 1